Littleton smart stores and micro markets designed for everyday convenience.

 What footprint usually makes the most sense in Littleton?

-The question in Littleton is usually not whether a property needs a separate vendor for each format.
-It is whether the building should start with compact smart vending machines, move into a larger smart store, or open a fuller micro market.
+The question in Littleton is usually whether the building should use a compact smart-store setup, a larger smart-store setup, or a fuller micro market.

 - Smart stores are a good fit for Littleton properties that want a visible amenity upgrade with more range and stronger presentation than a basic vending setup.